yournextstore/new.store/docs/new-store-prd.md

   - Implements fallback logic (e.g., using a default placeholder image URL or logging a warning) if no suitable match is found above a certain similarity threshold.

 - **API Call:**
-  - Send JSON to YourNextStore's API and process the response.
+  - Send JSON to Your Next Store's API and process the response.

 #### 4.2.2 Hero Section Image Selection Strategy